rticommunity/rtishapesdemo-android/ShapesDemo/README.md

        $(NDDSHOME)/scripts/rtiddsgen -replace -language Java -package com.rti.android.shapesdemo.idl ShapeType.idl

        you may need to also use "-ppdisable" if you're developing on a Windows host

+5. Open ShapesDemo project in Eclipse

+    1. Start Eclipse
+    2. Use File -> Import -> Existing Projects into Workspace
+    3. Select the directory where you have installed the ShapesDemo project

+6. Add nddsjava.jar and supporting shared libraries to project

+    1. Open Properties for the ShapesDemo project
+    2. Select "Java Build Path", and in the "Libraries" tab, use "Add External JAR" to add "nddsjava.jar" from
+       $(NDDSHOME)/class/
+    3. Copy "libnddsjava.so", "libnddsc.so", and "libnddscore.so" from $(NDDSHOME)/lib/armv7aAndroid2.3gcc4.8jdk
+       into the project directory libs/armeabi-v7a

+7. To generate the APK, with the ShapesDemo project selected in the Project Explorer, you will need to select "Run" from the "Run" menu.

+   You may need to use "Run As"  -->  "Android Application"

+   (at this time, your Android device should already be attached via USB in debug mode, or you can have Eclipse start an emulator.

+   Please consult the Android eclipse SDK documentation for further information.